DOTD announces plans to pursue design-build construction for I-49 South project in St. Mary Parish

 “The completion of I-49 South is a priority for the state,” said Secretary LeBas.
 “With the support of Governor Jindal, we’re able to pursue innovative ways, such as the design-build method, to move us one step closer to achieving our goal of upgrading U.S. 90 to interstate standards."

 Earlier today, DOTD issued a Notice of Intent (NOI) seeking a design-build firm to construct the next section of I-49 South, the U.S. 90/La.
 318 interchange in St. Mary Parish.
-The NOI can be viewed on DOTD’s
+The NOI can be viewed on DOTD’s website.

 The proposed project includes upgrading the existing U.S. 90 and La.
 318 signalized intersection to a full control of access, grade-separated interchange including the reconstruction of the U.S. 90 frontage roads to provide local access to La.
 318. As part of the plan, the project would improve connectivity for industrial and freight transport to the sugar mill and port-related industries, as well as increase capacity and improve overall mobility.